kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 **Parity** lets you check for errors: If you decode a byte+parity and the total 1s is odd, you *know* a bit was changed.

-While decoding and Checking Parity**:
+While decoding and Checking Parity:

 1. Take every **9 bits**: first 8 bits = data, 9th = parity.
 2. **Count the 1s** in all 9 bits.